haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 is terminated.

 The `ProcessExitException` signal is sent from one process to another, indicating that the receiver is being asked to terminate.
-A process can choose to tell itself to exit, and since this is a useful way for processes to terminate _abnormally_, distributed-processes provides the [`die`][7] primitive to simplify doing so.
+A process can choose to tell itself to exit, and the [`die`][7] primitive simplifies doing so without worrying about the expected type for the action.
 In fact, [`die`][7] has slightly different semantics from [`exit`][5], since the latter involves sending an internal signal to the local node controller.
 A direct consequence of this is that the _exit signal_ may not arrive immediately, since the _Node Controller_ could be busy processing other events.
 On the other hand, the [`die`][7] primitive throws a `ProcessExitException` directly in the calling thread, thus terminating it without delay.
+In practise, this means the following two functions could behave quite differently at
+runtime:

+{% highlight haskell %}

+-- this will never print anything... demo1 = die "Boom" >> expect >>= say

+-- this /might/ print something before it exits demo2 = do self <- getSelfPid exit self "Boom" expect >>= say
+{% endhighlight %}

 The `ProcessExitException` type holds a _reason_ field, which is serialised as a raw `Message`.
 This exception type is exported, so it is possible to catch these _exit signals_ and decide how to respond to them.
 Catching _exit signals_ is done via a set of primitives in distributed-process, and the use of them forms a key component of the various fault tolerance strategies provided by distributed-process-platform.
-For example, most of the utility code found in distributed-process-platform relies on processes terminating with a `ProcessKillException` or `ProcessExitException` where the _reason_ has the type `ExitReason` - processes which fail with other exception types are routinely converted to `ProcessExitException $ ExitOther reason {- reason :: String -}` automatically.
-This pattern is most prominently found in supervisors and supervised _managed processes_, which will be covered in subsequent tutorials.

 A `ProcessKillException` is intended to be an _untrappable_ exit signal, so its type is not exported and therefore you can __only__ handle it by catching all exceptions, which